alan-turing-institute/seed-semantic-change/README.md

 ### Evaluation
 This folder contains the Python3 code that runs the evalution of the model.

+### Model_design
+This folder contains some notes on the genre-topic model, an extension of SCAN that leverages genre meta-data.

 ### src
 This folder contains the main Go code for the semantic-change model and the results.